gbreux/referer/README.md

 referer: https://google.com
 ```

-This example is also an example to warn you that this will break (on purpose) the google SSO.
+This example is also an example to warn you that this will break (on purpose) the google SSO because they check the `origin` to allow or not a request attempt.
+(So be aware that this may break other services that use the same header).

 ## How to install